James-Yu/LaTeX-Workshop/README.md

 ## Usage

-- Compile: Either use `latex-workshop.compile` command, or simply save the TeX source file.
+- Compile: Either use `latex-workshop.compile` command, or use right click menu, or simply enable compile-on-save.
 - Preview: Click on the `Preview PDF` button on the top-right corner of the editor.
 The preview is updated automatically after compilation.
 - Direct SyncTex from Tex to PDF: Open preview first then right click on TeX and select `Show in Preview`.
 - Reverse SyncTex from PDF to TeX: ctrl/cmd + left click on PDF preview.